Night Sky for January 2026: Planets, Stars, and the Moon

 Body

 What can you see in the night sky this month?
-Venus and Saturn will meet soon!
-From visible planets to bright stars, astronomer Bob Berman highlights what a regular stargazer can see (without any equipment) throughout the month of January 2024.
+From visible planets to bright stars, astronomer Bob Berman highlights what a regular stargazer can see (without any equipment) throughout the month of January 2026.
 Let’s look up!

 See Planet Rise and Set times for your location.

-January 2: It’s the year’s closest approach to our great star, also known as the perihelion, at 8:00 p.m. this evening.
+January 3: It’s the year’s closest approach to our great star, also known as the perihelion.
 This is the point in Earth’s orbit when it’s closest to the Sun, though it’s still about 91.4 million miles away!

-Check out the February Night Sky to see what’s coming up!
+Check out Bob’s highlights of the February Night Sky to see what’s coming up!

 January’s Quadrantids Meteor Shower

-The Quadrantids are the first major meteor shower of the year, peaking the night of Thursday, January 4, into the morning of the 5th.
-Fortunately, in 2024, the Moon will be a waning crescent (44% full), allowing us to see even some of the fainter meteors.
+The Quadrantids are the first major meteor shower of the year, peaking the night of January 4, into the morning of the 5th.
+Unfortunately, in 2026, the Moon will be nearly Full, making all but the brightest meteors difficult to see.
 Your best bet is to view after the Moon sets on the 4th of January, just before dawn.
-See your Moon rise and set times and the 2024 Meteor Shower Calendar for the next sighting of shooting stars!
+See your Moon rise and set times and the 2026 Meteor Shower Calendar for the next sighting of shooting stars!

 The Quadrantid Meteors through Orion.